paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * Advantages of the web-based approach regarding the epidemiological application domain is covered as part of [Support Design Decisions with Expert Feedback] by discussing it at the beginning of the *System Design* section
+  * Advantages of the web-based approach regarding the epidemiological application domain is covered as part of [Support Design Decisions with Expert Feedback] in this cover letter by discussing it at the beginning of the **System Design** section
   * Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Population Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**

 </i></font>